APIs-guru/openapi-directory/CONTRIBUTING.md

 First please see if you can make your fix upstream with the owner of the API definition, this benefits everyone and is less work than maintaining patches.

-Check the `info.contact` section of the API definition or the `x-origin` to see if there is an email contact, or a GitHub repository you can contribute to.
+Check the `info.contact` section of the API definition or the `x-origin` to see if there is an email or Twitter contact, or a GitHub repository you can contribute to.

 #### Do not amend swagger.yaml files directly